SamBumgardner/alphabet-heroes/README.md

 # Alphabet Heroes
-A game created for Ludum Dare 55 - a family affair.
+A game originally created for the Ludum Dare 55 game jam in 72 hours.
+A family affair.

+## Play the Game
 [Play on itch.io](https://nbumgardner.itch.io/ludum-dare-55-heroes-of-keys-kingdoms)

+In a world threatened by Skeletons, Giant Rats, and Evil Castles, only you can unite the forces of good in _Heroes of Keys & Kingdoms_!

+## How to Run Project Locally
+To run the project locally:

+1. Open the project with the Godot editor.
+2. Click the play button (shortcut F5) in the top-right corner.

 ## Credits
 Team members include: